 The charity has created a network of regional partnerships to ensure that the children, young people and families that we work with get the right legal support as soon as possible.
 This can cover a wide range of topics, from assisting with pursuing a claim for welfare benefits or compensation to understanding what your employment rights are if you need to take time off work to care for your child.

-The partnerships cover all regions within England, Scotland and Wales.
+The partnerships cover all regions within England, Scotland, Northern Ireland and Wales.
 Just click on the region that you live to find out more about the Legal Support Service that is available in your area.

 The Child Brain Injury Trust has established partnerships with firms that have met the strict criteria that have been set by the charity and demonstrated their ability in handling complex children’s brain injury legal cases.
 The firms have made a donation to support the ongoing work of the charity which receives no Government funding in England or Wales to run it’s vital services.
 Families are under no obligation to use the services of one of our member firms.
 However, we do not offer any guarantee as to the information or service that the firms involved may or may not provide.
 No liability will attach to the Child Brain Injury Trust or any of its servants or agents as a result of any person relying upon this panel of regional law firms.